 Transistor is perhaps the most important of electronic components because of which all modern electronics works.
+Therefore It becomes not only important but also mandatory to know what is transistor and how transistor works.
 A transistor is a semiconductor device commonly used to amplify or switch electronic signals.
 It’s a Device with three terminals where one terminal can be use to control the flow of current through the other two terminals.
 The three terminals are Emitter, Base and Collector.
 Its major use is as amplifier to boost various signals as well as to perform automatic switching.

 When base of n-p-n is connected with logic high voltage (positive voltage) then it short circuits emitter and collector (SWITCH ON).
 When base of n-p-n is connected with logic low voltage (Ground of Supply) then it open circuits both emitter and collector (SWITCH OFF).